 I went about early evening, and the queue took about 15 minutes.
 While waiting, you can watch how the hawkers wrap the balls with stead-fast hands.
 (Though I read about rude service here, hopefully you don’t experience it.)

-Two items are on sale: Deep Fried Taro Balls (TWD15, SGD0.80), and Deep Fried Taro Balls with Salted Egg Yolk (TWD20, SGD0.90).
-I suggest getting both – you won’t regret it.
+Two items are on sale: Deep Fried Taro Balls (NT$25, SGD1.15), and Deep Fried Taro Balls with Salted Egg Yolk (TWD30, SGD1.40).
+There is a minimal order of two pieces.

 The Taro Balls contain soft savoury pork floss with a ball of salted egg yolk wrapped within.

 As you take a bite, you could marvel at the softness and natural sweetness of the taro, along with the varying textures of the fillings.